Increase your property’s wildfire resiliency with smart landscaping choices

 Top tip: Look out for the FireSmart BC plant tag in participating garden centres and nurseries in BC (as shown in the header image at the top of this blog).
 This tag identifies which plants are more fire-resistant to help take the guesswork out for you.
 You can find your local Plant Program partner here.

-Learn what not to plant
+Learn what to avoid

 Easy landscaping practices to FireSmart your property